 Is the Cane Corso hostile?

 No. A correctly conceived and coached Cane Corso is steady, tranquil, and managed.
-Hostility typically stems from flawed breeding or a deficiency of familiarization.
+Hostility typically stems from flawed breeding or a lack of familiarity.

 Are Cane Corsos good household canines?